 About the Author

 Mike Pitts is an archaeologist and award-winning journalist.
-He has been the editor of Britain’s leading archaeological magazine, British Archaeology, for over a decade, and has written several books, including Digging for Richard III, also published by Thames & Hudson.
+He edited Britain’s leading archaeological magazine, British Archaeology, for twenty years.

 You May Also Like